zogzog/cubicweb/doc/book/en/tutorials/base/index.rst

 This tutorial is designed to help in your very first steps to start with
 |cubicweb|.
-We will glance through basic concepts such as:
+We will tour through basic concepts such as:

-* having an application running by using existing components
+* getting an application running by using existing components
 * discovering the default user interface
-* basically extending and customizing the look and feel of that application
+* basic extending and customizing the look and feel of that application

-More advanced concepts will covered in :ref:`advanced_tutorial`.
+More advanced concepts are covered in :ref:`advanced_tutorial`.

 .. _TutosBaseVocab: